zulip/zulip/docs/production/email.md

   you can inspect the emails that reached the service, whether an email was flagged as spam, etc.

-- Starting with Zulip 1.7, Zulip logs an entry in `/var/log/zulip/send_email.log` whenever it attempts to send an email.
+- Zulip logs an entry in `/var/log/zulip/send_email.log` whenever it attempts to send an email.
 The log entry includes whether the request succeeded or failed.

 - If attempting to send an email throws an exception, a traceback should be in `/var/log/zulip/errors.log`, along with any other